 I have also previously taught freshman writing and English language (ESL/EFL) courses at California State Polytechnic University, Pomona, and Sahmyook University in Seoul, Korea.
-I have enjoyed tutoring first-generation undergraduate students at the Educational Opportunity Program (EOP) at Cal Poly Pomona, and Master’s and Ph.D. students at UC Irvine’s Graduate Resource Center.
+I enjoyed tutoring first-generation undergraduate students at the Educational Opportunity Program (EOP) at Cal Poly Pomona, and Master’s and Ph.D. students at UC Irvine’s Graduate Resource Center.

 Research-wise, I have presented at CIES (Comparative and International Education Society), TESOL (Teachers of English to Speakers of Other Languages), CATESOL (California TESOL), and FIGT (Families in Global Transition) conferences, and have also written for International Educator and Language Magazine.
-Current research of mine has been submitted to the International Journal of Intercultural Communication and the Journal of Computer-Mediated Communication.